joannaksk/TEATCPS/README.md

 <figure>
 <p align="center"><img src="Accuracies Table.png" width="600"/></p>
-<figcaption align="center">Table 3: Test Scenario Predicted Accuracies. <br>
+<p align="center"><figcaption align="center">Table 3: Test Scenario Predicted Accuracies. <br>
-Each cell represents the percentage of x, y coordinates of the plant model’s translation that lay withinthe plant model of the track.</figcaption>
+Each cell represents the percentage of x, y coordinates of the plant model’s translation that lay withinthe plant model of the track.</figcaption></p>
 </figure>

 Table 4 shows how well the plant model was able to predict the behavioural response of the robot tothe faults injected in each test scenario.
 This allowed us to obtain an average prediction accuracy of theplant model of the robot.

 <figure>
 <p align="center"><img src="Average Prediction Accuracy Table.png" width="600"/></p>
-<figcaption align="center">Table 4: Table showing the prediction accuracy of the plant model. <br>
+<p align="center"><figcaption align="center">Table 4: Table showing the prediction accuracy of the plant model. <br>
 The average prediction accuracy of the plant model with regard to the expected behaviourof the physical robot in reaction to the injected faults for the test scenarios.
-Each cell represents whether or not the physical robot reacted to the injected fault in the same way asthe plant model of the physical robot.</figcaption>
+Each cell represents whether or not the physical robot reacted to the injected fault in the same way asthe plant model of the physical robot.</figcaption></p>
 </figure>

 #### 3.2.1.
 Ranking and Answers to Research Questions
 <figure>
 <p align="center"><img src="Ranking Table 1.png" width="800"/></p>
-<figcaption align="center">Table 5: Ranking of Test Scenarios at the MiL and HiL levels.</figcaption>
+<p align="center"><figcaption align="center">Table 5: Ranking of Test Scenarios at the MiL and HiL levels.</figcaption></p>
 </figure>
 Table 5 shows the ranking of the test scenarios at the MiL and HiL level.
 To obtain the score of eachtest scenario, Correlation Combination 4 was used, that is the product of the number of faults detectedand the weight of the alteration applied to the model, in the MiL case, and the number of tiles, in theHiL case.
 The ranking was both quantitative and qualitative.
 In the quantitative view, test scenarios with lowerscores were ranked above those with higher scores.
 In the qualitative view, test scenarios that haddetected all the faults were ranked above those that did not.
 Therefore, even though TS 4 and TS 3 hadthe lowest scores they received a low rank because they did not detect all the faults.